mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/backup/index.md

 By default, Konvoy sets up Velero to use Minio over TLS using a self-signed certificate.
 Currently, the Velero command-line interface does not handle self-signed certificates.
-Until an upstream fix is released, please use [our patched 1.0.0 version of Velero](https://github.com/mesosphere/velero/releases/tag/v1.0.0-patch).
+Until an upstream fix is released, please use [our patched 1.0.0 version of Velero](https://github.com/mesosphere/velero/releases/tag/v1.0.0-patch), which adds a `--insecureskipverify` flag.

 ## Regular backup operations